rust-lang/rfcs/README.md

 ## Reviewing RFCs
 [Reviewing RFCs]: #reviewing-rfcs

+Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.

+Larger changes that substantially alter an RFC should be put through a bit of a design process to produce a consensus among the Rust community and the [sub-team]s.

 While the RFC pull request is up, the sub-team may schedule meetings with the author and/or relevant stakeholders to discuss the issues in greater detail,